 The emotional impacts of the coronavirus pandemic on your decision whether or not to get a divorce

 It probably wouldn't surprise you to learn that our nation and world's emotional and mental health suffered in 2020.
 Not only are people concerned with their physical health, but they are also concerned with every other aspect of their lives.
-By mandating stay-at-home orders and other similar prohibitions Regarding socializing and working outside the home, governments worldwide have placed a significant burden on each one of us.
+Governments worldwide have placed a significant burden on each one of us.
 While the idea of keeping one another safe by encouraging social distancing is not bad in and of itself, in my opinion, the result of these government mandates has born a great deal of consequence for us in terms of our emotional well-being.

 Remember that human beings are social creatures.
 Even in an age where people can communicate and interact digitally, there is still something about person-to-person interactions that we as human beings crave in need.
 The inability to exercise our innate need to interact directly with one another is a huge problem and one that we have not quite been able to solve during this pandemic.
 Think about the missed opportunities you had in the workplace, but in religious services and just in your neighborhood to interact with your usual social circles due to people's concerns, fear, and honoring of social distancing mandates.
 These are not insignificant matters to consider especially if you are going through troubles in your marriage.

 Without these release valves, we will take these stresses home and instead ruminate upon them directly with our spouses.
-This is typically a recipe for disaster as many of us are not equipped to cycle through the emotions and communicate them effectively to our spouses to grow and better the relationship.
+This is typically a recipe for disaster.
+Many of us are not equipped to cycle through the emotions and communicate them effectively to our spouses to grow and better the relationship.
 Instead, we either keep these emotions under wraps until they boil over or frequently let go of them in a counterproductive way.

 The result is that you feel like the problems in your marriage are more significant than they may be due to your inability to talk them through either with your spouse or with someone you trust in your life.
 Emotional concerns eat away at us and usually do not improve over time unless concrete and concerted action are taken.
 Unless you are a very healthy person from an emotional perspective, you probably don't have all the tools necessary to find yourself in this category.
 As such, your risk of finding a divorce to be more essential in 2020 may outweigh the risk too falling prey to divorce in any other year.